 The 1,634 confirmed curtains allowed us to make the following inferences:

-1. Curtains are very narrow—90% are less than 20 kilometers wide in latitude.
+1. Curtains are very narrow, —90% are less than 20 kilometers wide in latitude.

 2. Curtains are observed in the outer radiation belt, predominately in the midnight and the late morning MLT regions, and during active geomagnetic periods.